 Toggles displaying of wireframes for all decal objects in the Editor Viewport.

 Toggles displaying of wireframes for materials with the Alpha Test preset enabled.

 Toggles displaying of wireframes for materials with the Alpha Blend preset enabled.

 Toggles displaying of geodetic pivots.

 Toggles displaying of occlusion query boxes.

-Toggles displaying of the buffer used for occluders in the Scene viewport.
+Toggles displaying of the buffer used for occluders in the Editor Viewport.

 Toggles displaying of mipmap levels in colors.